Vaibhav-g/rvaibhavg/ReadMe.md

 Amanul Haque, Vaibhav Garg, Hui Guo, and Munindar Singh.
 2022.
 Pixie: Preference in Implicit and Explicit Comparisons.
 In Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers), pages 106–112, Dublin, Ireland.
 Association for Computational Linguistics.

+Sanjana Cheerla, Vignitha Ampally, Vaibhav Garg, Saikath Bhattacharya, and Munindar P. Singh.
+"Identifying Online Misbehavior."
+Poster at the Hot Topics in the Science of Security (HotSoS) Symposium.
+2020. **Best Undergraduate Student Poster Award to Sanjana Cheerla**